Use the Metric Finder and Metadata Catalog 🔗

 Open a chart from a metric 🔗

-When you have found the metric you want, click on the metric name to open the Chart Builder and to start building a new chart with that metric.
-The new metric plot includes any filters that were part of your search, as well as any matching metadata on the search result that you clicked on.
+When you have found the metric you want, select the metric name to open the Chart Builder and to start building a new chart with that metric.
+The new metric plot includes any filters that were part of your search, as well as any matching metadata on the search result that you selected.
 For more information on using the Chart Builder, see Plot metrics and events using Chart Builder in Splunk Observability Cloud.

-To return to search results from the new chart, click either the Close button or the Back button in your browser.
-If you want to save the chart to a dashboard before exiting, click the Save as button.
+To return to search results from the new chart, select either the Close button or the Back button in your browser.
+If you want to save the chart to a dashboard before exiting, select the Save as button.

 Manage custom categories 🔗

-To select dimensions or properties to be displayed as custom categories on the Metrics page, click Add custom categories.
+To select dimensions or properties to be displayed as custom categories on the Metrics page, select Add custom categories.
 The number of categories for each organization is limited.
 Once the limit has been reached, the “+” button will be disabled.
-Click Save and close when you have finished adding categories.
+Select Save and close when you have finished adding categories.

 Use the Metadata Catalog 🔗